Remortgage

 Completion

 After carrying out all their checks, the lender will then provide you with a mortgage offer.
-Your conveyancer will undertake all the necessary legal work and take the process through to completion by arranging for the funds to be transferred to your previous lender.
-If you are borrowing additional money, to consolidate other debt or carry out some home improvements for example, the extra will be paid to you.
+Your conveyancer will undertake all the necessary legal work through to completion by arranging for the funds to be transferred to your previous lender.
+If you’re borrowing additional money, the extra will be paid to you.

 Vector 9 - UK Mortgage Advice